Data in Action

 V2G

-Vehicle-to-Grid – technology that allows EVs to feed electricity back into the grid and act as mobile storage.
+Vehicle-to-Grid – a technology that allows EVs to feed electricity back into the grid and act as mobile storage.

 Institute for Renewable Energy

-Regional model region
+Regional model

 Scalable solutions